Robert Sadowski: Club career

 Sadowski, nicknamed by the press "Frumosul Robert" (Handsome Robert), was born on 16 August 1914 in Cernăuți, Austria-Hungary and began playing football as a goalkeeper at local club Muncitorul.
 In 1935 he went to play for AMEF Arad, making his Divizia A debut on 29 September in a 2–2 draw against Gloria Arad.
 After appearing regularly for AMEF three seasons, during which the team finished twice in second place, he joined Juventus București.
 Sadowski spent two years with Juventus, then he signed for neighboring club Rapid.
 There, he won the 1939–40 Cupa României, with coach Ștefan Auer using him the entire match in the 2–1 victory in the fourth game of the final against Venus București, as the previous three in which he did not play were draws.
 In the following season he helped the club earn a second place in the league and win another Cupa României, being used the full 90 minutes by coach Iuliu Baratky in the 4–3 victory against Unirea Tricolor București in the final.
 In the 1941–42 season, Sadowski helped The Railwaymen win the third consecutive Cupa României, being again used by Baratky the whole match in the final, a 7–1 win over Universitatea Cluj-Sibiu.
 In 1947 he left Rapid after Valentin Stănescu was brought as goalkeeper, initially going to play for Divizia B team, Astra Română Poiana Câmpina, but eventually he stayed in Divizia A for one more season at Ciocanul București.
-He made his last appearance in the league on 5 May 1948 in Ciocanul's 2–1 away victory against Jiul Petroșani, having a total of 161 matches in the competition.
+He made his last appearance in the league on 5 May 1948 in Ciocanul's 2–1 away victory against Jiul Petroșani, totaling 161 matches in the competition.
 Subsequently, Sadowski ended his career by playing two seasons abroad in the French Division 2 for AS Monaco.